szcompressor/cuSZ/README.md

 - HACC (Cosmology: particle simulation)
 - NYX (Cosmology: Adaptive mesh hydrodynamics + N-body cosmological simulation)

-## notes (limitation)
+## limitations of this version

-- For this pre-release, cuSZ can only work for 1) compression, 2) dryrun, 3) decompression right after compression (i.e. put `-z -x` together).
-We will make decompression a standalone use ASAP.
+- For this release, cuSZ can only work for 1) compression, 2) dryrun, 3) decompression right after compression (i.e. put `-z -x` together).
+We will make decompression standalone in the next release.
-- The integrated Huffman codec runs with efficient histogramming [1], GPU-sequential codebook building, memory-copy style encoding, chunkwise bit deflating, and corresponding canonical Huffman decoding [2].
-- We are woking on a faster, finer-grained Huffman codec for the next version.
+- The current integrated Huffman codec runs with efficient histogramming [1], GPU-sequential codebook building, memory-copy style encoding, chunkwise bit deflating, and corresponding canonical Huffman decoding [2], however, the chunkwise bit deflating is not optimal.
+We are woking on a faster, finer-grained Huffman codec for the next release.
 - We are working on refactoring to support more predictors, preprocessing methods, and compression modes.
-More functionalities will be released in the next version.
+More functionalities will be released in the next release.
 - Please use `-H 64` for HACC dataset because 32-bit representation is not enough for multiple HACC variables.
 Using `-H 32` will make cuSZ report an error.
-We are working on automatically adpating the 32-/64-bit representation for different datasets.
+We are working on automatically adpating 32- or 64-bit representation for different datasets.
+- You may see a performance degradation when handling large-size dataset, such as 1-GB or 4-GB HACC.
+We are working on autotuning consistent performance.
 - Please refer to [_Project Management page_](https://github.com/szcompressor/cuSZ/projects/2) for more todos.
-- You may see a performance degradation when handling large-size dataset, such as 1-GB or 4-GB HACC.
-We are working on tuning/autotuning for consistent performance.

 # `changelog`